 Pros

-- The Rocky Mountain Feline Recipe is very appealing, even to picky eaters.
+- Very appealing, even to picky eaters

-- Poop is said to be noticeably less stinky when cats eat Rocky Mountain Feline Recipe.
+- Poop is said to be noticeably less stinky

 Cons